Health Promotion Sciences

 Dan-Li@ouhsc.edu

 Dr. Dan Li is an Associate Professor of Health Promotion Sciences at the University of Oklahoma Health Sciences (OUHS).
-She is a National Certified Counselor and a Licensed School Counselor (K-12) in North Carolina.
+She is a National Certified Counselor and a Licensed School Counselor (K–12) in North Carolina.
 Dr. Li earned her Ph.D. in Rehabilitation and Counselor Education, with a minor in Applied Statistics, from the University of Iowa in 2018.
-Before joining the Hudson College of Public Health at OUHS, she served as an Assistant Professor of Counseling at both the University of North Texas (UNT) and the State University of New York (SUNY) at New Paltz.
+Prior to joining the Hudson College of Public Health at OUHS, she served as an Assistant Professor of Counselor Education, first at the State University of New York at New Paltz and later at the University of North Texas.

-Dr. Li’s earlier research in counseling explores two parallel processes: the training and supervision of counselors (educator-student or supervisor-supervisee) and the corresponding therapeutic outcomes (counselor-client).
-Central to her work is her commitment to serving minority and marginalized communities and addressing mental health disparities, a focus that underpins both processes.
-She emphasizes the profound interconnection between mental and physical health, which is reflected in her recent scholarly endeavors involving interdisciplinary collaborations.
-These efforts are particularly aimed at promoting mental health in underserved K-12 schools and studying the cumulative health impacts of environmental and psychosocial exposures on children’s development and well-being.
+Dr. Li’s early research in counseling focused on two parallel processes: the training and supervision of counselors (educator–student or supervisor–supervisee) and the associated therapeutic outcomes (counselor–client).
+Her recent work highlights the critical connection between mental and physical health, as reflected in her interdisciplinary collaborations.
+These efforts aim to promote total health in K–12 schools and explore the cumulative effects of environmental and psychosocial stressors on children’s health, development, and well-being.

 Education: